SyncraDAO/docs.syncra.xyz/pages/dao/creating-dao.md

 ### 5. Set up Voting Rules

-Depending on the strategy you choose, you'll need to provide proposal voting rules and a list of approved wallets for your whitelist-based DAO.
+Depending on the strategy you choose, you'll need to provide proposal voting rules and a list of approved wallets for your wallet-based DAO.
 This information is used to ensure that only approved participants can participate in the DAO and have voting or ownership rights.

 ![proposal rules](/img/proposal-voting-rules.png)